Dmitri Shostakovich had a huge impact on 20th-century classical music.

-With its blend of emotional depth, irony, and inventive orchestration, Shostakovich's music is one of the most endlessly fascinating and rewarding bodies of work in classical music.
-Here are 20 fascinating facts about one of classical music's most complex and celebrated composers.
+Known for emotional depth, irony, and inventive orchestration, Shostakovich’s work remains one of classical music's most intriguing and rewarding.
+Here are 20 fascinating facts about this complex and celebrated composer.

 Shostakovich facts